Ali-Fathy-Abdelghany/Viva_Clinic/Back-End/README.md

 ### Adding New Features

-1. Create model in `models/` if needed
+1. Create a model in `models/` if needed
 2. Add associations in `models/index.js`
 3. Create controller in `controllers/`
 4. Add routes in `routes/`